108B Marshall Hall

-Whether focusing on how audiences seek information, perceive risk, communicate about scientific issues, or attribute responsibility, Dr. Laura Rickard's work has broad application to organizational risk and environmental management.
-Drawing from sociology, social psychology, and natural resource management, her research—like the fields of communication and environmental studies—is highly interdisciplinary.
-She has utilized both quantitative and qualitative methods, such as surveys, participant observation, and interviews, to explore complex, applied communication questions, often with policy implications.
-Her current research focuses on attribution of responsibility for public safety in national parks, communicating about the intersection of ecological, human, and animal health in natural areas, and strategic communication about global climate change.
+Whether focusing on how audiences seek information, perceive risk, communicate about scientific issues, or attribute responsibility, my work has broad application to organizational risk and environmental management.
+Drawing from sociology, social psychology, and natural resource management, my research—like the fields of communication and environmental studies—is highly interdisciplinary.
+I utilize both quantitative and qualitative methods, such as surveys, experiments, and interviews, to explore complex, applied communication questions, often with policy implications.
+My current research focuses on attribution of responsibility for public safety in national parks, communicating about the intersection of ecological, human, and animal health in natural areas (i.e., the "One Health" concept), and strategic communication about global climate change.

 Rickard, L., McComas, K., & Newman, S. (2011).
 Visitor proficiency profiling at a national park.
 Environmental Communication: A Journal of Nature and Culture, 5(1), 62-82.